The Car Dealership's BIGGEST Secret -- Revealed!

 2. Arrange your financing before you go to the dealership.

 Since the Business Manager works on commission, she may try to trap you in a higher-than-necessary interest rate so she can maximize her commission.
 Avoid the dealership games by arranging your financing before you set foot in the dealership to buy.
 Apply for an auto loan at your bank or credit union.
-Apply also at reliable online sources.
+Apply also at reliable online sources such as MyAutoLoan.
 Once at the dealership, compare your best offer with the dealership's offer and decide which is the best deal for you.

 3. Try to negotiate the interest rate.